World’s 30 Best Travel Destinations, Ranked

 Fun fact: Each year, travelers throw about $1.5 million worth of coins into the Trevi Fountain.
 The money is donated to Caritas, a Catholic nonprofit that supports charities focused on health, disaster relief, poverty and migration.

-Instead of choosing just one city or region, U.S. News selected an entire island for the No. 2 spot on the list.
-South Island, the larger but less-populated of the two islands that make up New Zealand, made the cut for its “breathtaking scenery, once-in-a-lifetime experiences and affordable activities."
+Instead of choosing just one city or region, U.S. News selected an entire island for the coveted top spot.
+South Island, the larger but less populated of the two islands that make up New Zealand, earned the honor for its “breathtaking scenery, once-in-a-lifetime experiences and affordable activities."

 They really weren’t kidding about those once-in-a-lifetime activities, either.
 The 33.5-mile hike on Milford Sound, which is limited to 90 people at a time, is considered one of the world’s best treks, with stops at Lake Te Anau, suspension bridges, a mountain pass and the tallest waterfall in the country, Sutherland Falls.